BalaurZmeu/TopicTest/README.md

-# Topic Test - a testing service.
+# TopicTest - a testing service.

 The original text of the test task was found while googling the search query **"junior Python developer test task"**